-Members of MRMC include Froedtert Hospital, Children’s Hospital of Wisconsin, Medical College of Wisconsin, Versiti Blood Center of Wisconsin, Curative Care Network and the Milwaukee County DHHS Behavioral Health Division.
+On-campus organizations of MRMC include Froedtert Hospital, Children’s Wisconsin Hospital, Medical College of Wisconsin, Versiti Blood Center of Wisconsin, and Curative Care.

-This type of prepared response is especially critical for MRMC as eastern Wisconsin’s only academic medical center where both an adult Level 1 Trauma Center and pediatric Level 1 Trauma Center are located.
+This type of prepared response is especially critical for MRMC as eastern Wisconsin’s only academic medical center with both an adult Level 1 Trauma Center and a pediatric Level 1 Trauma Center.
 Because of its key role, MRMC also works with other organizations in the southeastern Wisconsin region and the state to improve disaster preparedness and response efforts.

 Campus Emergency Notification Process

-MRMC has developed a unique emergency notification system that uses a standardized communication protocol and alerting system to notify all of the entities on campus—as well as identified external partners—of an event that has the potential to impact the normal operations on or near the campus.
+MRMC has developed a unique emergency notification system that uses a standardized communication protocol and alerting system to notify all of the entities on campus, as well as identified external partners, of an event that has the potential to impact the normal operations.

 Tabletop and Full-Scale Exercises